-- Task 4.1.
+Task 4.1.
 Stakeholder engagement (Leader: AEMET, Contributors: ALL) (M1-M36).
-Through this task, we will identify potential user communities, understand their perspectives and interests, and analyse and classify their needs.
-We will prioritise interaction with the most relevant stakeholders according to the expected benefit from the use of delivered products and services.
+Through this task, we will identify potential user communities, understand their perspectives and interests, analyze and classify their needs.
+We will prioritize interaction with the most relevant stakeholders according to the expected benefit from the use of delivered products and services.
 We will keep constant exchange with this community for the definition and testing of services in WP3.
-In the framework of the SDS-WAS Regional Center, AEMET is periodically organising and participating in user meetings.
-Through the SDS-WAS dissemination and capacity building activities, DustClim will be able to disseminate its advances and available products. - Task 4.2.
+In the framework of the SDS-WAS Regional Center, AEMET is periodically organizing and/or participating in user meetings.
+Through this channel DustClim will be able to disseminate its advances and available products.

+Task 4.2.
 Promotion of products and services (Leader: AEMET, Contributors: ALL) (M1-M36).
-We will provide guidance and training for the optimal use of products and services, increase the international visibility of the products, and establish feedback mechanisms to evaluate their value to society and economy.
-We will build on the experience gathered within the SDS-WAS Regional Center and the BDFC, which have coordinated a series of training courses and seminars mainly targeted to operational meteorologists from National Meteorological and Hydrological Services from Northern Africa and the Middle East.
+We will provide guidance and training for the optimal use of products and services, increase international visibility of the products, and establish feedback mechanisms to evaluate their value to society and the economy.
+During the last years, the SDS-WAS Regional Center and more recently the BDFC have coordinated a series of training courses and seminars mainly targeted to operational meteorologists from National Meteorological and Hydrological Services from Northern Africa and Middle East.
 The complete list is available in the SDS-WAS Regional Center website (http://sds-was.aemet.es/materials).

-- D4.1 Dissemination and engagement document plan.
-(Responsible: AEMET) (M6) - D4.2 Year 1 periodic report including the dust training.
-(Responsible: AEMET) (M12) - D4.3 Year 2 periodic report including the dust training.
-(Responsible: AEMET) (M24) - D4.4 Final periodic report including the dust training.
-(Responsible: AEMET) (M36)
+D4.1 Dissemination and engagement document plan (Responsible: AEMET) (M6) D4.2 Year 1 periodic report including the dust training (Responsible: AEMET) (M12)

+D4.2 Year 1 periodic report including the dust training (Responsible: AEMET) (M12) D4.3 Year 2 periodic report including the dust training (Responsible: AEMET) (M24)